MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-query-links-joins.md

 WHERE "Salesperson/Purchaser".Code = "Sales Header"."Salesperson Code"
 ```

-##  <a name="LeftOuterJoin"></a> Left Outer Join
+##  <a name="LeftOuterJoin"></a> LeftOuterJoin

- A *left outer join* resembles the inner join except that the resulting dataset set contains every record from the upper data item table, even if a record does not have a matching value in the lower data item for columns that are linked by the DataItemLink property.
+A `LeftOuterJoin` resembles the `InnerJoin` except that the resulting dataset set contains every record from the upper data item table, even if a record does not have a matching value in the lower data item for columns that are linked by the DataItemLink property.

 -   For each record in the upper data item, a row is added in the dataset that combines columns from the upper and lower data item.

 -   When a record in the upper data item table has no matching record in the lower data item table, columns coming from the lower data item table have null values.

- The following illustration shows a **Left Outer Join** type between tables A and B. The shaded area indicates the records that are included in the resulting dataset.
-In the sample query, the Salesperson/Purchaser table is considered the left table.
+ The following illustration shows a `LeftOuterJoin` type between tables A and B. The shaded area indicates the records that are included in the resulting dataset.
+In the sample query, the **Salesperson/Purchaser** table is considered the left table.

  ![Visualization of SQL left outer join](media/NAV_Query_SQL_Left_Outer_Join.png "NAV\_Query\_SQL\_Left\_Outer\_Join")

 ### Dataset Example

- The following table shows the resulting dataset for a Left Outer Join between the Sales Header table and Salesperson/Purchaser table in sample query.
+The following table shows the resulting dataset for a `LeftOuterJoin` between the **Sales Header** table and **Salesperson/Purchaser** table in sample query.

 |Name|No|Sell\_to\_Customer\_Name|
 |----------|--------|------------------------------|